 Sync Templates to Styles

-When you change a layer’s style from a single symbol to unique symbols based on categories, it’s handy to have templates for each of those categories.
-And if you introduce a new category or option, having a matching template is a good idea.
-With the latest update, you can easily sync the templates with the styles in your web map with the push of a button.
+When you change a layer’s style from a single symbol to unique symbols based on a field, it’s handy to have templates for each category.
+Similarly, if you introduce a new category, having a matching template is a good idea.
+With the latest update, you can easily sync the templates to the styles in your web map with the push of a button.

 When you’ve finished styling the layer, open the Configure templates window.
-You’ll see an alert above the list of templates letting you know that the templates and styles are not aligned.
-Click Update to automatically match the templates with the styles.
+You’ll see an alert that the templates and style are out of sync.
+Click Update to automatically match your templates to the layer’s style.

 Summary